DALL-E: Reception

 Japan's anime community has had a negative reaction to DALL-E 2 and similar models.
 Two arguments are typically presented by artists against the software.
 The first is that AI art is not art because it is not created by a human with intent.
 "The juxtaposition of AI-generated images with their own work is degrading and undermines the time and skill that goes into their art.
 AI-driven image generation tools have been heavily criticized by artists because they are trained on human-made art scraped from the web."
 The second is the trouble with copyright law and data text-to-image models are trained on.
 OpenAI has not released information about what dataset(s) were used to train DALL-E 2, inciting concern from some that the work of artists has been used for training without permission.
 Copyright laws surrounding these topics are inconclusive at the moment.

+After integrating DALL-E 3 into Bing Chat and ChatGPT, Microsoft and OpenAI faced criticism for excessive content filtering, with critics saying DALL-E had been "lobotomized."
+The flagging of images generated by prompts such as "man breaks server rack with sledgehammer" was cited as evidence.
+Over the first days of its launch, filtering was reportedly increased to the point where images generated by some of Bing's own suggested prompts were being blocked.
+TechRadar argued that leaning too heavily on the side of caution could limit DALL-E's value as a creative tool.

 Open-source implementations

-There have been several attempts to create open-source implementations of DALL-E. Released in 2022 on Hugging Face's Spaces platform, Craiyon (formerly DALL-E Mini until a name change was requested by OpenAI in June 2022) is an AI model based on the original DALL-E that was trained on unfiltered data from the Internet.
-It attracted substantial media attention in mid-2022 after its release due to its capacity for producing humorous imagery.
+Since OpenAI has not released source code for any of the three models, there have been several attempts to create open-source models offering similar capabilities.
+Released in 2022 on Hugging Face's Spaces platform, Craiyon (formerly DALL-E Mini until a name change was requested by OpenAI in June 2022) is an AI model based on the original DALL-E that was trained on unfiltered data from the Internet.
+It attracted substantial media attention in mid-2022, after its release due to its capacity for producing humorous imagery.
+Another example of an open source text-to-image model is Stable Diffusion by Stability AI.